 The amount we spend on ourselves is largely dependent on the lifestyle we choose.
-There are two key dangers that threaten to lead us away from a godly lifestyle.
+There are two key dangers that threaten a godly lifestyle.

 1. Our lifestyle costs more than our income.
 Unfortunately, living beyond our means has become a real problem in America.
 Not that many years ago it wasn’t even a possibility, but with easy access to credit, it has become a common lifestyle choice today.
 Here are some principles to keep in mind as we battle this danger:

 · Outside of a temporary situation, such as a job loss, you can feel confident that God is not calling you to a lifestyle that costs more than your income.
 Philippians 4:19 says, “And my God will supply every need of yours according to his riches in glory in Christ Jesus.”
 We often need to step back and evaluate what we really need versus what we think we need.

 · Don’t buy stuff you cannot afford.
 This classic Saturday Night Live skit pokes fun at what seems like common sense, but is an all-too-real struggle for so many.